monutam91/articles/TypeScript/rxjs/rxjs-basics/rxjs-basics.md

 ### Observer pattern

 The Observer pattern is a design pattern, which the Rx "simply" implements.
-Since this pattern is one of the main cornerstone of Rx, I'd like to talk about it a bit.
+Since this pattern is one of the main cornerstones of Rx, I'd like to talk about it a bit.

 Fortunately, we can find a really good definition of the pattern on [Wikipedia](https://en.wikipedia.org/wiki/Observer_pattern).

 > The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

 So basically we have things which we want to Observe.
 We want to be notified when some change is happening on that _thing_.
 Let's say we have a button, and we want to listen to its click events.
 The solution is simple, you would say, 'Just listen to the click event, and put a callback on it'.
 Of course, it is easy, but what if in our system we associate this click to some higher-level event?
 Take a login form, for example, you will have a submit button on that form, that will try to authenticate the user with the given information.
 Afterward, you will navigate the user to some other page, so that he/she can use your awesome application.
-Inside this application however, we need to get a hold of our User object, which contains basic info about our user.
+Inside this application, however, we need to get a hold of our User object, which contains basic info about our user.
 You can see in this example, that a basic click event now, corresponds to a higher-level 'login event'.
 There will be several parts of your application that will be interested in this event, like guards in on your routes, or components which are showing user infos, or services that might want to send some userID or some token with every request the user makes to the server to authorize the user.

 This would still be quite easy since you could just create a service, which can store the user object and can also give it to other interested components inside your application.